paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 # Notes

-See [authz.authz](authz.authz) for the two users within the repo: harry and sally.
-Harry's password is harrypw, and sally's password is sallypw.
+See [authz.authz](authz.authz) for the two users within the repo: `harry` and `sally`.
+Harry's password is `harrypw`, and sally's password is `sallypw`.
 Thet have different permissions to the director tree.
 One can essentially see more directories than the others.